yeegorski/tf_lending_club/README.md

 **Data set:** https://www.kaggle.com/wordsforthewise/lending-club.

 ## The Goal
-Based on the historical data provided in the dataset, a model is to be built that will predict if the borrower will fully pay the loan or will default on it (so the loan will be charged-off).
-The model will allow to predict if a new potential customer is likely to pay back the loan.
+Based on the historical data provided in the dataset, a deep learning model is to be built that will predict if a new potential customer is likely to pay back the loan.

 ## EDA
-Due to the nature of the problem, the dataset in regards to the labels is quite imbalanced - most of the loans get paid.
+Due to the nature of the problem, the dataset is quite imbalanced in regards to the labels - most of the loans get paid.
 This pattern can be seen in the visualizations below, along with other insights (highly correlated features and distributions of loan statuses per grade):

 ![alt text](https://github.com/yeegorski/tf_lending_club/blob/master/loan_status_countplot.png "Loan status - Imbalanced target")